Louisiana Tech Bulldogs football: Joe Aillet Stadium (1968–present)

 Louisiana Tech plays home games at Joe Aillet Stadium, which has garnered the nickname The Joe.
 The stadium is located on the campus of Louisiana Tech University in Ruston, Louisiana.
 Led by quarterback Terry Bradshaw, the Bulldogs christened Louisiana Tech Stadium with a 35–7 victory over East Carolina on September 28, 1968.
 The stadium was given its current namesake in 1972 to honor Hall of Fame coach Joe Aillet.
 The stadium opened with a capacity of 23,000, and additional seating was added to increase capacity to 30,600 in 1989.
 The stadium was upgraded in 1985 with the addition of the luxury sky box.
 In 1997 the stadium's attendance record of 28,714 was set against Northeast Louisiana.
 A new lighting system was installed in 2006.
 After playing the first 38 seasons in Aillet Stadium on natural grass, FieldTurf was installed in 2006.
 The FieldTurf was subsequently replaced in 2008 and again in 2015.
 In 2009 Louisiana Tech installed the largest high definition video board in the WAC covering 1,485 digital square feet behind the north end zone of the stadium at a cost of $2 million.
 In 2014 capacity was reduced to 27,717 while the area behind the south end zone of Joe Aillet Stadium was under construction.
 The $22 million 70,000 square foot Davison Athletics Complex was completed the following year increasing capacity to 28,019 for the 2015 season.
 In 2017 the stadium added 202 Eaton Ephesus LED fixtures provided and installed by Geo-Surfaces, a sports lighting company based in Baton Rouge, LA.
-In 2021, a multi-phase project was announced to upgrade and expand the stadium, including the addition of 2 new Daktronics video boards in the corners of the north end zone, a Champions Plaza adjacent to Stadium Drive on the north side of the stadium, and a ribbon board added to the facade of the Davison Athletics Complex on the south end.
+In 2021, a multi-phase project was announced to upgrade and expand the stadium, including the addition of a new video board, a Champions Plaza adjacent to Stadium Drive on the north side of the stadium, and a ribbon board added to the facade of the Davison Athletics Complex on the south end.
 Most notably, the plans also include the construction of a new 22,300-square foot student-athlete access center to be located at the north end of the stadium.
 These plans are all expected to be finished within the next 5 to 10 years.